jlaws710/multiverse_portfolio/durable-skills/README.md

 ### JF 3.1 - 3.8: Apply the process of server-side development, including explaining algorithms, logic and data structures, can develop and maintain databases and codebases, and explain and implement APIs.

 - I have implemented RESTful API, algorithms, and databases using Spring as my framework, and cassandra as my database.
-An example of this can be found here in this project: [Project-1](https://github.com/jlaws710/Project-1)  and [Project-2](https://github.com/jlaws710/Project-2).
+During my time with AMEX, I have contributed to the creation of an app that monitors the health of Cassandra database.
+It was created using a combination of RESTful API, algorithms, and Cassandra database.
+Also, I have built personal projects that demonstrates the process of server-side development.
+An example of this can be found here in these projects: [Project-1](https://github.com/jlaws710/Project-1) and [Project-2](https://github.com/jlaws710/Project-2).

 ### JF 4.1 - 4.8: Manage and deploy applications and programs, conduct testing, and adhere to industry security standards.

 - I have built applications adhering to industry security standards and ensuring protection of personal data.
-An example can be found here in this project: [Project-1](https://github.com/jlaws710/Project-1) and [Project-2](https://github.com/jlaws710/Project-2).
+An example can be found here in these projects: [Project-1](https://github.com/jlaws710/Project-1) and [Project-2](https://github.com/jlaws710/Project-2).

-### JF 5.1 - 5.6 Apply structured problem solving techniques and logical thinking to solve problems and use creativity and resourcefulness to create solutions to obstaces.
+### JF 5.1 - 5.6: Apply structured problem solving techniques and logical thinking to solve problems and use creativity and resourcefulness to create solutions to obstaces.

-### JF XX.XX
-- List the full text of the job function first
-- Describe a situation where you demonstrated  this job function.
-- Summarize the actions you took to accomplish the goal.
-- Emphasize the results of this action for your team or your learning.
-- Connect the competentcy to this project
+- For one of my job duties, I was tasked with resolving gRPC response timeout for an application.
+Typically, the applications are run using the company's environment setup, which takes a long period of time to setup.
+To avoid the long setup, I ran the applications locally on kubernetes.
+By running the applications on Kubernetes, I was able to diagnose and resolve the issue.

+### JF 6.1 - 6.7: Demonstrates key professional skills, including using strong communication skills, working collaboratively, and taking initiative to learn and develop professionally.

+- During the creation of an app that monitors Cassandra database, I took the lead in designing and building the app.
+I worked collaboratively with my team members, orgainzing meetings to discuss our progress, and working together to resolve any issues.
+A personal project that I worked collaboratively with a team can be found here: [Inventory-App](https://github.com/Federal-Bureau-of-Iteration/inventory_app_project_v2_mysql).